briandconnelly/ggplot2bdc/README.md

 ## coord_golden

 `coord_golden` sets the aspect ratio of the axes according to the golden ratio.
-For an introduction to how aspect ratio affects perception, see [Aspect Ratio and Banking to 45 Degrees](http://eagereyes.org/basics/banking-45-degrees).
+Whether the panel follows the golden ratio horizontally or vertically can be set using the `orientation` argument.
+For an introduction to how aspect ratio affects perception, see
+[Aspect Ratio and Banking to 45 Degrees](http://eagereyes.org/basics/banking-45-degrees).